gunnkc/FourCrypto-StatArb/README.md

 and another to model the uncertainty in our measurement (the spot price).
 Since both blobs have a mean and variance, we can look at their intersection to find the most likely prediction of the state.
 We can extract out the mean and variance of the intersection, which we can use as trading signals.
-The filter was constructed based on this [article](https://www.bzarg.com/p/how-a-kalman-filter-works-in-pictures/).
+The filter was constructed based on this [article](https://www.bzarg.com/p/how-a-kalman-filter-works-in-pictures/) by Bzarg.

 ## Broker & Implementation